-- 3.18.16.7 In the case of electronic certification the Register shall agree upon a procedure with the steel mill to ensure the signing of the issued certificate by the surveyor to the Register. - 3.18.17 Additional approval procedure for corrosion-resistant steel. - 3.18.17.1 Scope. - 3.18.17.1.1 Recognition by the Register (obtaining by manufacturer of Recognition Certificate for Manufacturer) and approval of corrosion-resistant steel shall be carried out in accordance with 1.3 of the Rules and Section 2, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships together with the additional requirements for corrosion testing specified in this Part. - 3.18.17.1.2 The corrosion tests and acceptance criteria shall be in accordance with the Appendix of the Annex to Performance Standard for Alternative Means of Corrosion Protection for Cargo Oil Tanks of Crude Oil Tankers (IMO resolution MSC.289(87)). - 3.18.17.2 Application for approval. - 3.18.17.2.1 The manufacturer shall submit to the Register a request for approval, which shall include the following: - .1 corrosion test plan and details of equipment and test environments; - .2 technical data related to product assessment criteria for confirming corrosion resistance; - .3 the technical background explaining how the variation in added and controlled elements improves corrosion resistance: - .4 the grades, the brand name and maximum thickness of corrosion-resistant steel to be approved.
+- 3.18.16.6 Before the Certificate is issued, the manufacturer is required to furnish the surveyor to the Register with a written declaration stating that the material has been made by an approved process and that it has been subjected to and has withstood satisfactorily the required tests in the presence of the surveyor to the Register.
+The Register name shall appear on the Manufacturer's Certificate.
+The following form of declaration will be accepted if stamped or printed on each test certificate or shipping statement with the name of the steelworks and initialled for the makers by an authorized official: "We hereby certify that the material has been made by an approved process and has been satisfactorily tested in accordance with the Register Rules". - 3.18.17 Additional approval procedure for corrosion-resistant steel. - 3.18.17.1 Scope. - 3.18.17.1.1 Recognition by the Register (obtaining by manufacturer of Recognition Certificate for Manufacturer) and approval of corrosion-resistant steel shall be carried out in accordance with 1.3 of the Rules and Section 2, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships together with the additional requirements for corrosion testing specified in this Part. - 3.18.17.1.2 The corrosion tests and acceptance criteria shall be in accordance with the Appendix of the Annex to Performance Standard for Alternative Means of Corrosion Protection for Cargo Oil Tanks of Crude Oil Tankers (IMO resolution MSC.289(87)). - 3.18.17.2 Application for approval. - 3.18.17.2.1 The manufacturer shall submit to the Register a request for approval, which shall include the following: - .1 corrosion test plan and details of equipment and test environments; - .2 technical data related to product assessment criteria for confirming corrosion resistance; - .3 the technical background explaining how the variation in added and controlled elements improves corrosion resistance; - .4 the grades, the brand name and maximum thickness of corrosion-resistant steel to be approved.
 Designations for corrosion-resistant steels are given in Table 3.18.17.2.1.4; - .5 the welding processes and the brand name of the welding consumables to be used for approval.